Pie and mash: Composition

-The main dish sold is pie and mash, a minced-beef and cold-water-pastry pie served with mashed potato.
-There should be two types of pastry used; the bottom or base should be suet pastry and the top can be rough puff or short.
-It is common for the mashed potato to be spread around one side of the plate.
+The main dish sold is pie and mash, a minced-beef and cold water-pastry pie served with mashed potato.
+Two types of pastry should be used; the bottom or base should be suet pastry and the top can be rough puff or short.
+Commonly, the mashed potato are spread around one side of the plate.
 The meat pie and mashed potato are served atop or covered with a parsley sauce.
 Commonly called "liquor sauce" or simply "liquor" (liquor as in a liquid in which something has been steeped or cooked), it was traditionally made using the water kept from the preparation of the stewed eels, flour, salt, pepper, and chopped parsley.
-However, many shops no longer use stewed eel water in their parsley liquor, opting for chicken stock instead.
+However, many shops no longer use stewed eel water in their parsley liquor, opting for chicken stock, instead.

-Many pie and mash shops serve hot, stewed or cold, jellied eel as a side dish.
+Many pie and mash shops serve hot, stewed, or cold, jellied eel as a side dish.
 Malt vinegar and chilli vinegar are typical condiments used with the dish.

 Shops

 Before shops became common, trading took place from braziers or carts.
-It was not until late Victorian times that shops began to appear.
+Shops did not begin to appear until late Victorian times.
 The shops became part of the local community and heritage of their area; for example, L. Manze in Walthamstow became Grade II listed by English Heritage in 2013 due to its architectural and cultural significance.

-Traditionally, pie and mash shops have large open windows, long marble-topped tables, and tiled walls.
+Traditionally, pie and mash shops have large, open windows, long, marble-topped tables, and tiled walls.
 Originally, the floor was wood covered in sawdust; removal of the sawdust made for easy cleaning.
 Today, floors are tiled.
 Pie and mash is served with a fork and spoon, almost never with a knife, so the pie filling and remaining liquor can be scooped up.

 Because of the large number of pleasure boat steamer companies offering Sunday trips on the River Thames, many Eastenders used them to explore the more gentrified west of London.
 The result was that many also wanted their traditional foods of ale and pie and mash, resulting in the renaming of both a hotel that they frequently visited and the island on which it sat in Twickenham to Eel Pie Island in the early 1900s.